tonghuikang/markdown-cv/index.md

 `Mar 2019`
 **Shopee** National Data Science Challenge 2019 – LB 16th/250, Merit Team
 - Tasked to determine the category of a product given its image and title
-- Developed and shared a baseline NLP model with other participants
+- Developed and shared a baseline NLP model adpoted by 200+ other participants

 <div style="page-break-after: always;"></div>
 ## Academic Projects